Benny902/Benny902/README.md

 <p align="left">

-- TariTari - web app for a real business. my latest project using <b>MERN (MongoDB, Express, React, Node)</b> : https://github.com/Benny902/tari webapp is live, main page for the customers: https://taritari.onrender.com ,  <br>
+- TariTari - web app for a real business. my latest project using <b>MERN (MongoDB, Express, React, Node)</b> : https://github.com/Benny902/tari <br>
+webapp is live, main page for the customers: https://taritari.onrender.com ,  <br>
 a page for collectors: https://taritari.onrender.com/collector , and a page for the manager: https://taritari.onrender.com/manager  .<br>
 This web app solves the manager's problem of needing to deal with the orders on phone, and directing each order to the collectors (those who prepare the orders).  <br>

-- WorkOut Partner - Graduation project using <b>MERN (MongoDB, Express, React, Node)</b> : https://github.com/Benny902/WorkoutPartnerFE
+- WorkOut Partner - Graduation project using <b>MERN (MongoDB, Express, React, Node)</b> : https://github.com/Benny902/WorkoutPartnerFE <br>
 https://workoutpartners.herokuapp.com

 - Vehicle dealership project in <b>Java</b>, with Gui and Design Patterns, Using advanced principles of <b>object-oriented programming</b> and more : https://github.com/Benny902/vehicle-project-java